-Team Las Vegas’ 2020 entry is Desert Bloom, a 400- to 600-square-foot smart solar home conceptualized as a place of healing and respite for military veterans suffering the adverse effects of wartime trauma.
+Team Las Vegas’ 2020 entry is Mojave Bloom, a 400- to 600-square-foot smart solar home conceptualized as a place of healing and respite for military veterans suffering the adverse effects of wartime trauma.
 There is a significant need for veteran housing in the Las Vegas Valley, where about 10 percent of the population has a military background.

 Three student team members are military veterans, and the students will also gather feedback during focus groups with the community to aid design plans.

 The goal is an energy-neutral, or "autonomous" home that will thrive in the harsh Mojave Desert climate and operate independent of all public utility services.
 The UNLV home will combine new and emerging off-shelf renewable energy systems, technologies, products and appliances that promote sustainability.